skienzmatishun/rippreport/content/p/catalyst-ass-whoopin/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: Shadowy political machine CATALYST attempted to hijack local elections while funneling public money into questionable real estate schemes.
+Voting data and corporate filings reveal a massive voter backlash that shattered their secretive control network.
+  Read the full breakdown to see how the entire machine collapsed overnight.
 ---
 Fairhope’s CATALYST group is licking their wounds after the election of Jerry Carl.
 What is important is the major shift in voting away from CATALYST candidates.
 Carl’s opponent “Lowtower” made a major mistake by hooking up with CATALYST, aka Scott Boone Consultant.